Privacy & Cookies Policy

 Purposes For Which We Will Process The Information

-Data is processed for services and payments, customer support and fulfilment to enable us to perform our contract with you.
+Data is processed for services and payments, customer support and fulfilment, and recruitment in order to enable us to perform our contract with you.

-We process data to update you on services and products and benefits we offer and to inform you of changes to our policies, other terms and conditions and other administrative information plus to administer this Site for you and your computer, mobile device or other item of hardware through which you access this Site and to keep this site safe and secure.
+We process data to update you on services and products and benefits we offer and to inform you of changes to our policies, other terms and conditions and other administrative information plus to administer this Website for you and your computer, mobile device or other item of hardware through which you access this Website and to keep this Website safe and secure.

 Data is used to measure or understand the effectiveness of any marketing we provide to you and others, and to deliver relevant marketing to you.